 “Nobody has taken the chance to see what happens.
-There are rumors going around that it’s not a favorable outcome if they do.”
+Rumors are going around that it’s not a favorable outcome if they do.”

 “Those are just baseless rumors.”

-Every dragon and their companions tightly wrapped around Zero, Zeraph, and Agnis.
-They were wondering what Zero had to suddenly say when they arrived to the sixth level.
-Before they continued they waited for Zero’s message.
+Every dragon and its companions tightly wrapped around Zero, Zeraph, and Agnis.
+They were suddenly wondering what Zero had to say when they arrived at the sixth level.
+Before they continued, they waited for Zero’s message.

-The others were curiously peering towards him waiting for an answer.
+The others were curiously peering toward him, waiting for an answer.

 “We got something we should do.”